ru37z/socbed-acsac-2021/evaluation/README.md

-# Reproducing our Experiments
+# Reproducing our SOCBED Evaluation

 ## Overview

-In our paper, we present SOCBED, which is an open-source testbed for reproducible log data generation.
+In our paper "Reproducible and Adaptable Log Data Generation for Sound Cybersecurity Experiments", we present [SOCBED](https://github.com/fkie-cad/socbed), which is an open-source testbed for reproducible log data generation.
 The testbed is based on seven virtual machines (VMs) that can be automatically built by provisioning scripts.
 In our evaluation, we performed ten iterations of a SOCBED simulation on two different host systems and with two different logging configurations, respectively, resulting in a total of 40 iterations.